rekalogika/rekalogika.dev/docs/collections/00-intro.md

 title: Introduction
 ---

-Pragmatic, opinionated extensions to Doctrine's Collections library.
+Pragmatic, opinionated enhancements to Doctrine's Collections library.
 Ships several implementations: decorators to improve existing Doctrine Collection objects, QueryBuilder-backed Collection, an implementation of repository that implements Collection, and more.